yaal-coop/canaille/doc/configuration.rst

     This needs the ``sentry_sdk`` python package to be installed.
     This is useful if you want to collect the canaille exceptions in a production environment.

+:ENABLE_REGISTRATION:
+    *Optional.* If true, then users can freely create an account at this instance.
+If ``EMAIL_CONFIRMATION`` is true, users must confirm their email before the account is created.
+    Defaults to false.

 :EMAIL_CONFIRMATION:
     *Optional.*  If  set to true, users will need to click on a confirmation link sent by email when they want to add a new email.
 By default,